Optimal Abatement Schedules for Excess Carbon Emissions Towards a Net-Zero Target

 Figure \ref{fig2a} illustrates both strategies for a sample path of the original surplus process $X_t$ for $\mu=0$.
-The black curve represents the surplus process $X_t^C$ when applying the optimal abatement strategy $z^*(c)$, which is the dotted line in Figure \ref{Ex2_Val}, and the blue curve is the resulting abatement schedule for this sample path as a function of time.
+The black curve represents the surplus process $X_t^C$ when applying the optimal abatement strategy $z^*(c)$, which is the dotted line in Figure \ref{Ex2_Val}, and the black curve is the resulting abatement schedule for this sample path as a function of time.
 For this particular sample path, around $t=10$ the controlled carbon emission budget undershoots $x\approx 2.8$ for the first time, which leads to $c=0$ from then on, and the carbon budget remains positive for much longer (rewarded by the $\Lambda$-term, capturing the value of retaining part of the carbon budget, for example for the next generation).
-The red dotted curve is the (non-adaptive) linear abatement schedule $c(t)=2-0.4 \,t$, which equals zero (and therefore stopping emissions completely) already after 5 years, and the associated surplus process $X_t^C$ is depleted already much earlier than the one for the optimal strategy (a Monte Carlo simulation indicates that the expected depletion times under the two strategies are $38.50(\pm 1.37)$ and $9.83(\pm 0.70)$, respectively). $\diamond$
+The red dotted curve is the (non-adaptive) linear abatement schedule $c(t)=2-0.4 \,t$, which equals zero (and therefore stopping emissions completely) already after 5 years, and the associated surplus process $X_t^C$ is depleted already much earlier than the one for the optimal strategy (a Monte Carlo simulation indicates that the expected depletion times under the two strategies are $38.50(\pm 1.37)$ and $9.83(\pm 0.70)$, respectively).\\